tjac1336/about-me/README.md

 7. Pull to your machine using git bash and work locally if you would like
 8. Make sure to commit and push all wanted changes

--- [here](https://www.youtube.com/watch?v=WfhRyz3Wf4o) is a link if you would like some more info
+[Here](https://www.youtube.com/watch?v=WfhRyz3Wf4o) is a link if you would like some more info

+## Recommended Resources
+Bellow you will find a few links to helpful resources for web development

+[Here](https://github.com/kamranahmedse/developer-roadmap) is one covering a roadmap for development [Here](https://github.com/google/WebFundamentals) is one covering web fundamentals for modern web development [Here](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer) is one full of other resources for learning full stack development